Grad Groups are student-led, student-run groups that have affiliated themselves with the Graduate Student Association for funding and support.

 Melbourne University Graduate Christian Union (MUGCU)

-A club dedicated to making friendships whilst learning from and about Jesus Christ.
+A club dedicated to making friendships while sharing & following Jesus Christ.
 Anyone who is interested in finding out about Jesus is welcome to come along.
 We run weekly bible studies, talks, mentoring groups and events to help graduate students think about how Christianity relates to their fields of study.

 Melbourne University Law Students’ Society (MULSS)